Federal prosecution of Donald Trump (election obstruction case): Dismissal and report proceedings

 Following Trump's election in November 2024, Smith filed a motion to dismiss the case without prejudice, citing the DOJ's policy of not prosecuting sitting Presidents.
-On November 25, 2024, Judge Chutkan approved the request and dismissed the charges.

-The release of Smith's special counsel report was affected by parallel proceedings in the classified documents federal prosecution.
-The judge in that case, Aileen Cannon, stayed the release of the entire report covering both prosecutions until three days after the 11th Circuit Court of Appeals would rule on the matter.
-The 11th Circuit Court denied the motion opposing the report's release on January 9, 2025.
-The following day, Smith asked both Cannon and the appeals court to remove the three-day waiting period, while the defendants asked Cannon to extend it.
-Cannon responded by requesting the government to address by the morning of January 12 whether anything in the election obstruction volume of the report has any relationship to the defendants in the ongoing classified documents prosecution.
+Politico described that request for dismissal as "in some sense a formality" because Trump's Attorney General would have dropped the matter later on.

-The report was released on January 14.
+Smith resigned on January 10, 2025 upon completion of his work.
+His final report on the election obstruction case was released on January 14.
 The collected evidence was presented with the conclusion that the DOJ could have successfully pursued a conviction: As explained below, the Office commenced prosecution of Mr. Trump in the Election Case under both the original and superseding indictments because it concluded that the admissible evidence would be sufficient to obtain and sustain a conviction. ... the Office concluded that Mr. Trump's conduct violated several federal criminal statutes ...
-Indeed, but for Mr. Trump's election and imminent return to the Presidency, the Office assessed that the admissible evidence was sufficient to obtain and sustain a conviction at trial.A few days earlier, Smith had resigned upon completion of his work.
+Indeed, but for Mr. Trump's election and imminent return to the Presidency, the Office assessed that the admissible evidence was sufficient to obtain and sustain a conviction at trial.The release of this report (Volume I) was affected by parallel proceedings in the classified documents federal prosecution, for which Smith had also written a report (Volume II).
+The judge in that case, Aileen Cannon, stayed the release of both volumes while the 11th Circuit Court of Appeals considered Trump's motion to block the release.
+The 11th Circuit Court denied Trump's motion on January 9, Cannon gave the government until January 12 to say whether anything in the election obstruction volume of the report related to the defendants in the classified documents prosecution.

 On February 19, Trump said that "if I would have lost [the 2024 election], my life would have been a much different life, it would have been a very nasty life", because "they were going after me".